 D*Note

-Primarily the brainchild of musician Matt Winn (nee Wienevski), the British experimental dance act D*Note originally emerged out of London's rare groove scene, with the 1993 debut LP Babel — recorded with the assistance of DJ Charlie Lexton and keyboardist Matt Cooper — reflecting a strong acid-jazz background.
+Primarily the brainchild of musician Matt Winn (née Wienevski), the British experimental dance act D*Note originally emerged from London's rare groove scene, with the 1993 debut LP Babel — recorded with the assistance of DJ Charlie Lexton and keyboardist Matt Cooper — reflecting a strong acid jazz background.
 Hit singles like Devotion and Garden of Earthly Delights, however, recalled house music, while the second D*Note LP, 1995's Criminal Justice, plunged into drum'n'bass.

 All artists